Last Updated on July 28, 2023 by The Unbounded Thinker

 Baruch Spinoza, born in 1632, was a philosopher who focused on teaching about God, and the limits of religious authority.
 He also taught about the human mind, science, and morality.
-As well, he stressed on the importance of freedom, and he provided the masses with a scientific interpretation of the Bible.
+As well, he stressed on the importance of freedom and provided the masses with a scientific interpretation of the Bible.

-Spinoza’s teachings were enlightening, and the elite believed they would expose several religious errors and awaken the masses.
-For this reason, the elite forced him to flee Amsterdam.
+His teachings were enlightening, and the elite believed they would expose several religious errors and awaken the masses: hence, they forced him to flee Amsterdam.

-I gathered Spinoza’s teachings from his book, ‘The Philosophy of Spinoza (Edited by Joseph Ratner).
+I gathered his teachings from his book, ‘The Philosophy of Spinoza (Edited by Joseph Ratner).

-1.How to Achieve Sustained Happiness
+On How to Achieve Sustained Happiness

 We only achieve happiness when we free ourselves from the bondage of our emotions by becoming the masters of our emotions.
-To become the master of our emotions, we must know ourselves because it’s impossible to control our emotions if we don’t study and understand ourselves.

 ‘Whatever is, is in God, and nothing can either be or be conceived without God.’ – Baruch Spinoza